Permafrost/TundraTN/SERVICES.md

-      conditional statement can also be specified, which is evaluated against the pipeline containing `$bizdoc`, `$sender`, `$receiver`, and `$document` (the parsed bizdoc content), and only if the condition evaluates to true will the attribute be added to the derived bizdoc.
+      conditional statement can also be specified, which is evaluated against the pipeline containing `$bizdoc`, `$sender`, `$receiver`, and `$document` (the parsed bizdoc content), and only if the condition evaluates to `true` will the attribute be added to the derived bizdoc.
       If not specified, the attribute will always be added to the derived bizdoc.
-  * `TN_parms` is an optional IData document containing routing hints used when routing the derivative bizdoc.
+  * `TN_parms` is an optional `IData` document containing routing hints used when routing the derivative bizdoc.
-  * `force?` is an optional boolean flag: when true a new derivative will always be created even if an existing derivative for the same sender and receiver already exists; when false a new derivative will only be created if there is no existing derivative with the same sender and receiver.
-Defaults to false, if not specified.
+  * `force?` is an optional boolean flag: when `true` a new derivative will always be created even if an existing derivative for the same sender and receiver already exists; when `false` a new derivative will only be created if there is no existing derivative with the same sender and receiver.
+Defaults to `false`, if not specified.
-  * `enabled?` is an optional boolean flag, when true this derivative rule is active, when false, this derivative rule is inactive and ignored.
+  * `enabled?` is an optional boolean flag, when `true` this derivative rule is active, when `false`, this derivative rule is inactive and ignored.
-    Defaults to true when not specified.
+    Defaults to `true` when not specified.
 * `$status.done` is an optional user status to use for the bizdoc when derivatives have been created successfully.
 Defaults to DONE.
 * `$status.ignored` is an optional user status to use for the bizdoc when no